shahabeddin/tau-bench/README.md

 Both of the labels are accompanied with a description.

-To run the auto error identification, run:
+To run the auto error identification:

 ```bash
 python auto_error_identification.py --env <airline/retail> --platform openai --results-path <the path to your results file here> --max-concurrency 16 --output-path test-auto-error-identification --max-num-failed-results 10